 The capitellem thus may also be injured.

 Sometimes, valgus force to the elbow may result in radial head fracture and is frequently accompanied by a fracture of the olecranon.
-In these complex injuries, it should be remembered that the medial collateral ligament of the elbow is frequently torn.
+In these complex injuries, the medial collateral ligament of the elbow is frequently torn.
 The rupture of the collateral ligament on one side and the fracture of the radial head on the other render the elbow joint completely unstable.

 Radial head fracture occurs in 20% of cases of elbow trauma, and about 33% of elbow fractures and dislocations include injury to the radial head and/or neck.